Posts in the “design” category

 How to design products you’ll love (inspired by Apple’s Jonathan Ive)

-Introduction: I was recently talking with some local college students about “design”, and as an effort to show what design is, I used the creation of a coffee mug as a way of explaining the design process.
+Introduction: I was recently talking with some friends about “design”, and as an effort to show what design is, I used the creation of a coffee mug as a way of explaining the design process.
 If you’re interested in understanding design, and how to design products you love, this article walks you through the design process, using the same conversation.

 Gimp: Textured backgrounds, chalky lines, straight lines, and more